In 1987 Battersea Power Station was destined to be the world’s greatest theme park. We publicly unveil the original plans for the first time ever…

 The incredible rides that could have been

 External rides included the 'Jumbo Jet Coaster' which was a fast and furious ride, bespoke to The Battersea and darting in and out of the ground creating a sense of bewilderment via lasers, lighting, special effects and music to enhance the experience - a true world first and a bit like the awesome Aerosmith ride at Disneyland Paris.
-Again, twenty five years in advance.
+Again, twenty-five years in advance.

-Other outside rides included the 'Rapids Ride' based on the success of one of the most popular rides at Alton Towers (I remember driving round that ride in my grandpa’s Range Rover whilst it was being built), the 'Flying Island' designed to soar at 200ft and, of course, the timeless classic (remember I mentioned the Indiana Jones set builders were on site?)
+Other outside rides included the 'Rapids Ride' based on the success of one of the most popular rides at Alton Towers (I remember driving around that ride in my grandpa’s Range Rover whilst it was being built), the 'Flying Island' designed to soar at 200ft and, of course, the timeless classic (remember I mentioned the Indiana Jones set builders were on site?)
 Runaway Mine Train, which would be very similar to the movie, racing through ravines, caverns, mine shafts, even waterfalls - oh, it would have been F-ing spectacular, with a capital “F”!

 The biggest Oceanarium on earth

 But the thing that would really have set The Battersea apart would have been the super hi-tech and innovative infrastructure and edu-tainment which was integral to this incredible project.
 The Oceanarium, for example, would have been the biggest on Earth, covering the entire footprint of the Power Station, underground.
 The USP of this vast aquarium was to re-create the sensation of 'diving without getting wet'.
-A moving walk-way would transport guests along a transparent tunnel, twisting its way around the Oceanarium ‘sea bed’ without viewers ever being able to see the edges of the tank.
+A moving walk-way would transport guests along with a transparent tunnel, twisting its way around the Oceanarium ‘sea bed’ without viewers ever being able to see the edges of the tank.
 For the more adventurous, mini submarine rides would enable explorers to roam the World's tropical waters more freely.

 The London dark ride